s-khoshdast/weather_api/README.md

 ## Overview

-...This repository houses the code for a **dynamic and feature-rich Django web application** that serves as a **current weather API**.
+This repository houses the code for a **dynamic and feature-rich Django web application** that serves as a **current weather API**.
 This solution exceeds the requirements of the weather API coding challenge by providing a robust, well-structured, and easily deployable application.

 **Key Features:**